Tips Bulletin

 The safest ratio for using these citric acid pellets without damaging your coffee maker is by adding 250 parts water to one part of citric acid.
 Follow the recipe below for the best measurements.

-Using citric acid is an easy way to clean your coffee machine and works as a replacement for either vinegar or lemon juice.
+Using citric acid is an easy way to clean coffee stains from stainless steel and replaces vinegar or lemon juice.
 When using this coffee cleaning method, it is important to alternate between techniques such as vinegar one time and the citric pellets another time.

 This variation is necessary is because the pellets sometimes create a mineral buildup as well, especially when overused.
 Otherwise, this strategy works on espresso machines, drip machines, and even Keurigs.